bilawal-dev/PERN-Stack/README.md

 - **React**: Developing front-end components, managing states, and rendering dynamic content.
 - **User Authentication**: Implementing secure authentication and authorization systems with JWT or OAuth.
 - **CRUD Operations**: Creating, reading, updating, and deleting data from the PostgreSQL database.
-- **Deployments**: Instructions and configurations for deploying the application.

 Feel free to let me know if you want any adjustments! 😊